oceaness/dock-rpi-rtsp-matrix/README.md

 # Download/Installation
 The easiest way to download and install the necessary files is to run
 `bash <(wget -qO- https://github.com/oceaness/pi_video_matrix/raw/master/install.sh)`
-this will perform the following actions.
+this will perform the following actions:

 1. Set your Raspberry Pi's GPU memory split to 256mb
 2. Disable display overscan as it is not required on most modern monitors